2000 Illinois's 1st congressional district election: General election

-Rush defeated Wardingley in the general election.
+Results

 Aftermath

 Obama later said about his loss to Rush "I got my rear end handed to me" and acknowledged his own hubris.
 However, many analysts believe that Obama's loss helped him to learn from his mistakes, which enabled him to run more successful campaigns in 2004 and 2008.
 Obama was seen as a stiff policy wonk, and he used the experience to hone his ability to connect with voters.
 According to Chicago City Council member Toni Preckwinkle, an early Obama supporter, Obama "took a hard look at himself after that campaign and became a much better campaigner, more at ease on the campaign trail."
 He put more effort into his campaign, hiring David Axelrod as his chief political strategist.
 Also, Obama increased his focus on the Illinois Senate, improving his legislative accomplishments.

 In 2004, Obama was the keynote speaker at the Democratic National Convention.
 After his speech, political pundits speculated about his future as a possible presidential candidate.
 After being elected to the United States Senate that year, and amid much speculation in the media regarding his future plans, Obama announced that he would seek the 2008 Democratic presidential nomination in February 2007 and went on to defeat fellow senator Hillary Clinton in one of the closest presidential nomination races in American history.
 He then defeated John McCain, also a senator, in the general election to become President of the United States.
 He was re-elected in 2012.

+Bobby Rush served a total of thirty years in the House of Representatives, retiring in early 2023 after 15 terms.